turflads/crazy_bids/docs/PLAYER_STATS_GUIDE.md

 A: No!
 Leave cells empty if you don't have that data.
 Empty cells will be ignored.

 **Q: What happens if my Excel has different column names?**
-A: The code checks multiple variations (see Column Name Reference above).
-If your column name doesn't match any variation, add it to the list in `playerLoader.ts` lines 54-60.
+A: Update the column names in the `EXCEL_COLUMNS` configuration section at lines 15-30 in `playerLoader.ts` to match your Excel file exactly.

 **Q: Can I fetch stats automatically from CricHeroes?**
 A: CricHeroes doesn't provide an official API, and web scraping would violate their terms of service.
 The best approach is to manually add stats to your Excel file.